-Years ago, we were working with a marketing executive who managed to repeat the same phrase in every single meeting we attended.
+Years ago, we were working with a chief marketing officer who managed to repeat the same phrase in every single meeting we attended.
 She would always incorporate the phrase “marketing-driven solution”, often in the form of a question.
-Was our proposal a marketing driven solution?
+Was our creative proposal a marketing driven solution?
 What about the headline?
 It got to be a joke around the office.
 Does this color look marketing-driven?
 This paper stock?
-What about that typeface?
+This Instagram post?
+And what about that typeface?

 Coca-Cola’s Vice-President for Design, David Butler, avoids using the word “design” as much as possible.
 Though he has written up a 30-page manifesto laying out a design strategy for the company, when he is meeting with manufacturing people, he’ll say, “How can we make the can feel colder, longer?”
 Or “How can we make the cup easier to hold?”
 He talks about the benefits of smart design in a language that those he’s talking to can relate.

-Despite my old client’s binary separation of the idea, I don’t think there is any doubt that successful design-driven companies are also market-driven.
+Despite our former client’s binary separation of the idea, I don’t think there is any doubt that successful design-driven companies are also market-driven.
 There’s no need to separate the two and in fact, successful companies don’t.